 The build quality of this new lens is very good!

-Due to its metal construction (mount, outer barrel and filter thread are made out of metal) it is very solid and nothing is rattling ore loose.
+Due to its metal construction (mount, outer barrel and filter thread are made out of metal) it is very solid and nothing is rattling or loose.
 The satin black finish feels very good in the hand.
-Due to the metal lens barrel it feels also a bit colder than the lenses with high quality plastic lens barrels.
+Due to the metal lens barrel, it feels also a bit colder than the lenses with high-quality plastic lens barrels.
 There are several sealing gaskets to make it weather resistant.
-In addition the lens has a fluorine coating on the front lens element which repels water.
-The new switches for AF/MF and VC on/off also feel very good and are easily to use but they are heavy enough to not be switched accidently.
+In addition, the lens has a fluorine coating on the front lens element which repels water.
+The new switches for AF/MF and VC on/off also feel very good and are easy to use but they are heavy enough to not be switched accidentally.

 The rubber focus ring is smooth to turn and has a very long way from minimum focus distance to infinity, which makes manual focusing very easy.